U.S. Air Force B-1B Lancers return from training exercise in support of Bomber Task Force 25-1

-U.S. Air Force B-1B Lancers assigned to the 34th Expeditionary Bomb Squadron land at Andersen Air Force Base, Guam, after completing a mission in support of Bomber Task Force 25-1 Jan.
+A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., flies over Tumon Bay during its return to Andersen Air Force Base, Guam, after a Bomber Task Force 25-1 training mission Jan.
 29, 2025.
-The United States supports the vision of the Indo-Pacific as a free and open region composed of nations that adhere to the international rules-based order.
-(U.S. Air Force Air Force video by Airman 1st Class Alec Carlberg)
+The Department of Defense will continue to assure Allies and partners while simultaneously deterring opportunistic acts of aggression through forward presence and the ability to rapidly respond to crises.
+(U.S. Air Force photo by Senior Airman Brittany Kenney)

 |Date Taken: